-27.01 In the event of a program closure, the University shall follow all Accreditation Council for Graduate Medical Education (ACGME) guidelines "regarding program closure/reduction" by allowing residents already in an affected ACGME-accredited program(s) to complete their education at the Sponsoring Institution, or by making a reasonable effort to assist any affected residents in enrolling in another accredited residency or fellowship training program.
-The University will continue to support the residents' salary and all benefits for the duration of their training, unless that support is otherwise provided for by another Residency program.
+In the event of a program closure, the University shall follow all Accreditation Council for Graduate Medical Education (ACGME) guidelines "regarding program closure/reduction" by allowing residents already in an affected ACGME-accredited program(s) to complete their education at the Sponsoring Institution, or by making a reasonable effort to assist any affected residents in enrolling in another accredited residency or fellowship training program.

-The University will provide notice to the union and affected resident as soon as reasonably practicable, but no later than thirty (30) days from when the decision was made with the notification referenced in the ACGME guidelines.
+The University will notify all affected Residents and CIR/SEIU of any program reduction or closure as soon as reasonably practicable, but no later than thirty days from the date the decision is made or known.